 Hepatitis is an inflammation of the liver that results in diffuse hepatic cell death and may lead to areas of liver necrosis.
 It can be classified as acute or chronic (lasting > 6 months) and may progress to fulminant liver failure, cirrhosis, and, in some cases, hepatocellular carcinoma.
-Hepatitis may result from infectious (e.g., bacterial, viral, parasitic, or fungal) and noninfectious causes (e.g., drugs, metabolic diseases, alcohol, autoimmune diseases).
+Hepatitis may result from infectious causes (e.g., bacterial, viral, parasitic, fungal) and noninfectious causes (e.g., drugs, metabolic diseases, alcohol, autoimmune diseases).
 The most common causes in the United States are alcohol abuse and viral infection.

 Viral hepatitis is most commonly caused by hepatitis viruses (especially hepatitis A, hepatitis B, and hepatitis C) and herpes viruses (cytomegalovirus, Epstein-Barr virus, varicella-zoster virus, herpes simplex virus).

 Common symptoms include fever, nausea, vomiting, fatigue, jaundice, right-upper-quadrant abdominal tenderness, and dark urine and pale stools.
 Extrahepatic manifestations may occur, particularly with chronic hepatitis.
 These include amenorrhea, arthritis, skin rash, vasculitis, thyroiditis, gynecomastia, glomerulonephritis, polyarteritis nodosa, and Sjögren’s syndrome.
-Complications of chronic hepatitis include cirrhosis, progressive liver failure, and development of hepatocellular carcinoma.
+Complications of chronic hepatitis include end-stage liver disease, decompensated cirrhosis, and development of hepatocellular carcinoma.

-Hepatitis C (HCV) is the most common cause of chronic hepatitis in the United States and the most common indication for liver transplantation.
+Hepatitis C (HCV) is the most common cause of chronic hepatitis in the US and the most common indication for liver transplantation.
 Acute hepatitis C is usually asymptomatic, but many cases do progress to chronic hepatitis.
-Hepatitis C patients usually do well for 20-25 years before developing cirrhosis, which occurs in about 20-30% of chronic cases.
+Hepatitis C patients may remain asymptomatic for 20-25 years before developing cirrhosis, which occurs in about 20-30% of chronic cases.
 Although transmission can occur via blood products, this route is much less common since universal blood screening for hepatitis was initiated in 1990.
 Intravenous drug use in adults and vertical transmission in infants are the most common causes of hepatitis C today.
 Transmission rate is higher in patients with concomitant HIV.

 Hepatitis D (HDV) is dependent on co-infection with the hepatitis B virus.
 If hepatitis D is acquired at the same time as hepatitis B, complete recovery can be expected.
 However, hepatitis D occurring as a superinfection in a hepatitis B patient can cause a syndrome of accelerated hepatitis, with progression to chronic hepatitis within weeks.
 Transmission occurs via blood and body fluids.